![]() | |

 In February 2023, Nerurkar won the young rider classification as he finished sixth behind winner Jonas Vingegaard at the O Gran Camiño stage race in Spain.
 In May 2023, Nerurkar triumphed at the Orlen Nations Grand Prix, by winning stage 2.
 [9] In June 2023, Nerurkar won stage five of the Giro Next Gen. [10] [11]

 He is the son of British Olympic marathon runner Richard Nerurkar.
-[12] His mother is called Gail, who ran competitively at county level.
-He has a sister called Almi who is also an athlete.
-[13] [14]
+[16] His mother Gail ran competitively at county level.
+His sister Almi is a long distance runner.
+[17] [4]